Terms & Conditions

 Account number: 93167852

-Unfortunately, we cannot accept payment by debit or credit card nor by cheque or in cash at this time.
+The BCC does not accept payment by debit or credit card nor by cheque or in cash.

 3. Discounts